Critical historical timeline of the Jewish people from the promised land to the nation of Israel today

 The issue of “land grabbing’ Israel is misconstrued, even by secular historians and mainstream media who cleverly associate Palestine with ancient Philistia.
 They refuse to accept the Bible as a historical record and insist Israel has no place in the middle east.

-- The word Palestine (or Palestinian) was first used by the British to refer to “Mandatory Palestine” in the early 20th century.
+- The British first used the word Palestine (or Palestinian) to refer to “Mandatory Palestine” in the early 20th century.

-- Palestine was a territory from the former Ottoman Empire (1898–1914).
+- Palestine was a territory of the former Ottoman Empire (1898–1914).
 It has no relationship with the Arabs.
 [Origins of Palestine]

 - It is wrong to attribute Palestinians to describe the ancient Philistines (inhabitants of the northeast of Egypt).

-- Palestines have NO connection ethincially, linquistically, or historically with Arabia.
+- Palestine has NO connection ethnically, linguistically, or historically with Arabia.

 Israel’s historical rights to be in Palestine, misconstrued by “left-liberals” today who are redefining history